 Task 2 – Import an Automation Runbook

 A Runbook is the central concept in Azure Automation.
 Runbooks are PowerShell Workflow scripts that contain the steps you want to automate.
 When you execute a Runbook, it is queued for execution as a job.
-The Automation service pick up the job, run it, and record status.
+The Automation service picks up the job, runs it, and records status.
 You do not have control over the Automation service.
-They are part of the Automation infrastructure and managed by Azure.
+It is part of the Automation infrastructure and managed by Azure.

-Click on the Runbooks icon within the automation account blade.
+If necessary, navigate to your Automation Account blade.

+Under PROCESS AUTOMATION, click on Runbooks.

-Click on the Add a runbook button.
+Click on the +Add a runbook button.

+In the Add Runbook blade:

-Select the Import menu item in the Add Runbook blade and then browse to the C:\AzureIaaSWS\M8 - Azure Automation\Labs\AutomationUsingWebhook\Assets folder and find the Shutdown-Start-VMs-By-Resource-Group.ps1 file.
+Select the Import an existing runbook menu item

+Browse to the C:\AzureIaaSWS\M8 - Azure Automation\Labs\AutomationUsingWebhook\Assets folder and find the Shutdown-Start-VMs-By-Resource-Group.ps1 file.

-Leave the other settings within the import blade as they are and select the Create button.
+Leave the other settings within the import blade as they are

+Click the Create button.

 Once the runbook has been imported, click on the name of the runbook within the Runbooks blade to open the specific runbook blade.

 Notice that the Authoring Status is set to New, meaning that the runbook has not been published yet and therefore it cannot be executed unless through testing.

-From within the runbook blade, click the Edit button.
+From within the Runbook blade, click the Edit button.
 This will take you to the view where you can publish your workbook.

 Review the commented code in the runbook.
 Once you are finished reviewing, select the Publish button on the toolbar.
+Select Yes at the prompt to publish the runbook.

 NOTE: If we were not using a Webhook, you could click on Test Pane to test the runbook, but in our case, we specifically have coded the runbook to only allow a Webhook to be used.
-Select Yes at the prompt to publish the runbook.

 Task 3 – Add the Webhook